 Trifocals are very similar to bifocals except they have a second line in the lens.
 The area in the middle is used for intermediate or arm's length distance.
 It allows you to see well in the distance, at the computer distance, and up close.

-Here at the office of Dr. Ralph Williams, Dr. Leah McConnaughey, and Dr. Khristopher Ballard, optometrists the quality of ophthalmic products is one of our highest priorities.
+Here at the office of Dr. Leah McConnaughey, Dr. Khristopher Ballard, and Dr. Laura Andre, the quality of ophthalmic products is one of our highest priorities.
 Our goal is to offer the highest quality glasses in Hillsboro.
 We carry a wide selection of over 500 designer eyeglasses frames including Oakley, Banana Republic, and many more.
 We use the highest quality lenses with Transitions and Crizal anti-glare coatings.